 How to Get the Best Premium Rates on Life Insurance from Minnesota Life

 If you have been searching for the best rates on indexed universal life insurance from Minnesota Life Insurance Company – or from any insurance carrier, for that matter – it is recommended that you work with an independent life insurance agency or brokerage.
-That way, you will be able to compare coverage, carriers, and premium rates, and from there you can better determine which plan will work the best for you and for your budget.
+That way, you will be able to compare coverage, carriers, and premium rates, and health categories such as smoker or non-smoker rates.
+From there you can better determine which plan will work the best for you and for your budget.

 When you are ready to proceed, we can help.
 We are an independent life insurance brokerage, and we work with many of the top life insurance carriers in the industry today.
 We can assist you with getting all of the information that you need for making a well-informed insurance buying decision.
 We can do this for you very quickly, easily, and conveniently – all from your computer, and without you needing to meet in person with a life insurance agent.
 If you would like to take a look at the coverage and the premiums that you may be eligible for, then just simply take a few moments to fill out the quote form on this page.